daleonpz/master_thesis_markdown/source/12_chapter_4.md

 # Experimental Results
 In this chapter we presents our experimental results.
+A complete example using AMALTHEA models can be found in the Appendix 1.
-We compare results from Jetson TX2 platfrom againts our Octave implementation.
+We compare results from Jetson TX2 platfrom againts our APP4MC implementation.
 The former are used as ground truth to verify our implementation and assumptions.

 ## Ground truth generation